 Emotional Wellness for All

-"The World Health Organization estimates that 25 percent of all people will be affected by mental or neurological disorders at some point in their lives, with roughly 450 million individuals currently struggling with a condition," reads the 2020 Global Wellness Summit trends report.
+One-quarter of the world's population will suffer from a mental or neurological issue at some time in their lives, and almost half a billion people are currently dealing with a condition.
 Many with a mental health disorder, nearly two-thirds, never seek help from a health professional.
 Increasingly, explains the trends report, technology is helping to chip away at the stigma, cost, and time-investment barriers traditionally associated with seeking mental health services.

 Food Sensitivity Testing